twardoch/opero/README.md

 ### Orchestrator

-The central class for managing resilient operations:
+The central class for managing resilient operations.
+The `Orchestrator` class provides a unified interface for applying various resilience mechanisms to function calls.

 ```python
 from opero import Orchestrator, OrchestratorConfig, RetryConfig